 Procedures

-- Pump in the 100% cured silicone into the ziplock bag
+- Pump the 100% cured silicone into the ziplock bag

-- You can add more silicone or paint thinner depending on how thick or thin you want the liquid silicone to be
+- Add more silicone or paint thinner depending on how thick or thin you want the result

-- While cornstarch might thicken your liquid silicone, it also helps to fasten the curing process to about an hour
+- Adding cornstarch will thicken the mixture slightly but speeds the curing process to about an hour

-- Your liquid silicone is ready to be used or poured into the perfect mold
+- Your liquid silicone is ready to pour into a mold

-These are the four most lucrative methods to use when making your own liquid silicone, you may have noticed that we used 100% acetic acid cured silicone in each method, but that’s only because it’s very necessary for the curing process.
+Those are the four most budget-friendly methods for making your own liquid silicone.
+You may have noticed that every method uses 100% acetic acid cured silicone, and that’s because the acetic acid cure chemistry is essential for the thinning process to work.

 Uses Of Silicone